 Phoenix is a growing metropolitan hub of night life, shopping, and skyscrapers; but it is also surrounded by a desert filled with gorgeous mountains and dynamic wildlife.
 This is why hiking in Phoenix is considered a main activity for locals and those visiting the area.
 Both city-dwellers and outdoor enthusiasts can discover a trail that caters to their personal skill level, view preference, and desired mileage.

 The valley is also a great place for year-round hiking -- although when the temperatures peak in the summer months, it’s best to either pack up and migrate north or set an early alarm to beat the heat!
-The best time to hit Phoenix trails is usually from October to May.
+The best time to hit Phoenix hiking trails is usually from October to May.

 For The Best Views